MarcosAtMorais/TypeEffectivenessKit/README.md

 5. Click **Add Package**.
 6. You're all set!
 Just **import TypeEffectivenessKit** whenever and wherever you want to use it.

-## 💭 Related

-This package is just for hobby and educational purposes.
-It may not be used for commercial releases.
-Pokémon is a trademark of Nintendo.
-No copyright or trademark infringement is intended.

 ## 🌟 Requirements

 **iOS** 15+